OpenWebconcept/plugin-openpub-base/README.md

-# README
+# Plugin OpenPub Base

 This README documents whatever steps are necessary to get this plugin up and running.

-## How do I get set up
+## Getting started

--   Unzip and/or move all files to the /wp-content/plugins/openpub-base directory
+1. Unzip and/or move all files to the /wp-content/plugins/openpub-base directory
--   Log into WordPress admin and activate the ‘OpenPub Base’ plugin through the ‘Plugins’ menu
+2. Log into the WordPress admin and activate the ‘OpenPub Base’ plugin through the ‘Plugins’ menu
--   Go to the 'OpenPub instellingen pagina' in the left-hand menu to enter some of the required settings
+3. Go to the 'OpenPub instellingen' pagina in the left-hand menu to enter some of the required settings

 ## Hooks